Getting a mortgage with a complex income

 Complex credit

 The average borrower will have some debts, such as a credit card or student loan.
-If you have a lot of debt or some of your assets are tied up in debts, this is likely to be considered complex by most lenders.
+If you have a lot of debt, most lenders will factor this in when deciding whether to lend to you.

-This doesn’t necessarily mean you have ‘bad’ credit, but it can still lower your score and make lenders more cautious.
+This doesn’t necessarily mean you have ‘bad’ credit, but it can still make lenders more cautious.

 Complex income